Chris Henry, Department of Psychology

 The minor in psychology is not available to psychology majors.

-The minor requires a minimum of 16 credit hours and five courses.
+The minor requires a minimum of five courses and a minimum of 16 credit hours.

 |Select one of the following:||4|